Gamora: Creation

-Starlin commented on the character's creation stating, "She's the straight man for the Pips and the Draxes and the what have you, which doesn't make her the most interesting character, but makes her essential to get the rest of the story moving.
+Jim Starlin commented on the character's creation stating, "She's the straight man for the Pips and the Draxes and the what have you, which doesn't make her the most interesting character, but makes her essential to get the rest of the story moving.
 So I always treated her as such.
 I had one story in particular, one Infinity Watch story, where she tries to show everyone how much of an adult she is by dealing with these U.N. soldiers who eventually piss her off, and she wrecks everything, disproving her point entirely.
 But most of the time she's the solid one, the one that brings everyone back to the reality they should be at.
 I've always used her as a supporting character.
 She was created as a supporting character.
 I have a limit on how much work I can do, so I never shot off on thinking about solo adventures with her.
 Even when she wasn't in a group, she was always a supporting character for Adam Warlock.
 I'm sure I could find those hooks that would make a solo story, I've just never done it.
 She probably works either way, but I've only ever used her one way."